rillonline/writing/kearsarge/kearsarge.md

 "And if I'm understanding you correctly, Mudd was doing this because Kearsarge pressured him to do so."

-"I think that's why they came to the Pharaoh Star System anther first place.
+"I think that's why they came to the Pharaoh Star System in the first place.
 I think they were sent here to get the antonium for the York family business."